Yanet Garcia Flaunts Large Rump In Red Latex Miniskirt And Thigh-High Boots

 Instagram sensation Yanet Garcia is showing off her famous backside in a sexy new social media share.
-The Mexican bombshell wowed her 13.6 million followers in the new photo which gave them a view of her round rump in a dangerously short miniskirt.
+The Mexican bombshell wowed her 13.6 million followers in the new photo that gave them a view of her round rump in a dangerously short miniskirt.

 Yanet wore a red latex miniskirt which was tied up the sides with long strings.
-The skirt’s hemline was super short, landing just below the curves of her backside, which only barely kept it from being exposed.
+The skirt’s hemline was super short, landing just below the curves of her backside and only barely keeping it from being exposed.
 The tiny garb had a mid-rise waist and cinched right around her bellybutton.
 The skirt reflected the sun off of it, as several shiny patches ran up and down her rump.

 Tucked into the skirt was a black sheer shirt that had velvet flowers printed on it.
 The long-sleeved shirt hugged the model’s curves, but Yanet wore a nude tank top underneath to prevent her chest from being exposed.